victorchennn/StockMarket-Prediction/README.md

 Training Set, and Test Set is then the following two years data (from 2015-01-02 to 2016-07-01).
 This is roughly a 80%/20% split.

-Since it's a binary-classification problem, we have only two labels:
+Since it's a binary-classification problem, it only has two labels:

 * "**1**" when DJIA Adj Close value rose or stayed as the same.
 * "**0**" when DJIA Adj Close value decreased.